 GNC shelves are lined with depression supplements.
 While you may certainly take a pill, be selective about the product you choose.
 Stick to proven and all-natural compounds, such as the ingredients in Cortigon.
 These are all compounds found naturally in foods like the ones we just listed.
 It provides the much-needed ingredients for your brain and body if you’re having trouble obtaining them from whole foods.
-Depression supplements aren’t a be-all end-wall solution, but it certainly helps progress when combined with other destressing methods.
+Depression supplements aren’t a be-all end-all solution, but they certainly help progress when combined with other de-stressing methods.

 Learning How to Get Rid of Stress Boosts Your Well-Being

 Knowing how to destress not just improves your mindset, but improves your overall health.
 Studies are increasingly showing an association between your mind and physical health.
 Keeping stress at bay ultimately keeps the more serious symptoms of anxiety from rearing its ugly face.